ssenmosip/mosip-temp-documentation/Architecture-Principles-&-Platform-Goals.md

 * Integrate MOSIP with other ID systems and include it as part of the MOSIP data processing flow

 ## Modularity
+All components in MOSIP should be modular and their features exposed via interfaces such that the implementation behind the interface can be changed without affecting other modules.
+Some examples of modularity are
+* UIN generator algorithm provided by the platform can be replaced by a country with their own implementation